La Palma, Spain

 At one time, silk was made in all the Canary Islands, but since the 19th century, El Paso, in the centre of La Palma, is the only place which still produces it.
 They use an old fashioned, labour-intensive technique, the only place in Europe which still does so.

 It was a real treat to go into this silk workshop called Las Hilanderas.
-Here they patiently told us about the breeding and life cycle of the silk worm before showing us how they process the silk cocoons.
+We heard about the breeding and life cycle of the silk worm and then saw how silk cocoons are processed.
 It was amazing to see the intracacies of this process, the colours and the natural dyes.
-Their silk is then spun by hand on looms that are many generations old and they had many exquisite exhibits – carefully protected in sealed display cases.
+The silk is spun by hand on looms that are many generations old and they had many exquisite exhibits – carefully protected in sealed display cases.

 Cocoons made by Silk Worms